ejwillemse/BAN313/chapter3.md

-# 3. Use the normal distribution propability function and determine the fraction of holes that will fall within a 0.5cm tollerance limit and assign your answer to `fWork05`.
+# 3. Use the normal distribution probability function and determine the fraction of holes that will fall within a 0.5cm tolerance limit and assign your answer to `fWork05`.

-# 4. Use the normal distribution propability function and determine the fraction of holes that will fall within a 0.75cm tollerance limit and assign your answer to `fWork075`.
+# 4. Use the normal distribution probability function and determine the fraction of holes that will fall within a 0.75cm tolerance limit and assign your answer to `fWork075`.